Child servants a blot on Haiti's abolitionist past

 "The government believes the best way to fight this problem is to empower poor mothers living in rural areas and to help those mothers so they don't have to give their children away," said Guy Delva, secretary of state for communications for the government of President Michel Martelly.

-Initiatives include food aid and small loans to mothers as part of a $125-million-a-year state-funded program, and a government drive to provide free education and school meals to all Haitian children.
+Initiatives include food aid and small loans to mothers as part of a $125-million-a-year state-funded programme, and a government drive to provide free education and school meals to all Haitian children.

 But the restavek tradition could not exist if it was not accepted, or at least tolerated, in Haitian culture.